kengz/aiva-doc/source/includes/_DEVELOPMENT.md

 **Unite we stand**.
 Each language has its strengths, for example Python for machine learning, Node.js for web.
 With a built in `Socket.io` client logic, AIVA allows you to write in multiple coordinating languages.

 For now we have `/lib/client.{js, py, rb}`.
-Feel free to add more `Socket.io` clients through pull request!
+Feel free to add `Socket.io` client for more langauges through pull request!

 For quick multilingual dev, you can start the **polyglot server** at `lib/io_start`.